 - Body temperature – mosquitos thrive in warm conditions so, the warmer your body temperature is, the more attracted they’ll be to you.

 - Blood type – if you have blood type O, you are 83% more likely to get bitten by mosquitos.

 - Pregnancy – pregnant women have been shown to be more likely to be bitten by mosquitos, due to a number of differences in which the body functions at this time.

 - Alcohol – drinking alcohol has also been shown to attract mosquitos, as the scent is strong enough for them to detect.

-If you think that your spray tan s attracting mosquitos, it could be down to the scent, as some tannings solutions contain strong scents to overcome the nasty smell released by the chemicals when they react with your skin.
-Another thing may be your body lotion or other products you use to maintain your tan, especially if they’re scented.
+If you think that your spray tan s attracting mosquitos, it could be down to the scent, as some tanning solutions contain strong scents to overcome the nasty smell released by the chemicals when they react with your skin.
+Another thing maybe your body lotion or other products you use to maintain your tan, especially if they’re scented.

 Does spray tan attract any other insects?

-Mosquitos aren’t the only pesky little bug which hang around in hot environments (or cold ones) and there are lots of other insects which can be the source of frustrating bug bites and irritation.
+Mosquitos aren’t the only pesky little bug that hangs around in hot environments (or cold ones) and there are lots of other insects that can be the source of frustrating bug bites and irritation.
 Although these bites aren’t usually as dangerous as mosquito bites can be, and they’re usually not as bad, they’re annoying nevertheless, so it’s good to know if they’re caused by your spray tan.